Iazu (crater)

-Iazu is an impact crater located within the Meridiani Planum extraterrestrial plain, situated within the Margaritifer Sinus quadrangle (MC-19) region of the planet Mars.
-This geological feature is about 7 km in diameter.
+Iazu is an impact crater in the Meridiani Planum extraterrestrial plain, within the Margaritifer Sinus quadrangle (MC-19) region of the planet Mars.
+It is about 7 km in diameter.
 It is close to the landing site of the Mars Exploration Rover-B Opportunity, and its walls have been photographed by the spacecraft during its traverse to Endeavour Crater.
 At the time, the crater was about 38 km away.
 It was named in 2006 for Iazu, a village in Dâmbovița County, southern Romania.

 Bopolu (crater) is west of Iazu and Endeavour crater.